oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-comment-each-property-and-method/rule.md

 ---

-​​​​​It's important that you have a consistent code comment standard throughout an application, regardless of language.
+It's important that you have a consistent code comment standard throughout an application, regardless of language.
 Therefore, other developers can quickly determine the workings of a function/sub/class/stored procedure.
 Ideally, the code should be as simple and self-explanatory as possible.

 **UPDATE:** See Robert Martin Chapter 4: Comments  [Clean Code: A Handbook of Agile Software Craftsmanship](https&#58;//www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)